scout-ch/tractor-k8s-ingress/docs/manual-install.md

   enabled: true
 deployment:
   initContainers:
     # The "volume-permissions" init container is required if you run into permission issues.
+This seems to be the case for Infomaniak
     # Related issue: https://github.com/traefik/traefik-helm-chart/issues/396
     - name: volume-permissions
       image: busybox:1.36